truid-app/client-integration/docs/oauth2/app-with-backend.md

 #### Steps

-&nbsp; &nbsp; *C-1:* The app is initiating the flow by asking the backend for an URL to use for starting the flow towards TruID.
+&nbsp; &nbsp; *C-1:* The app is initiating the flow by asking the backend for an URL to use for starting the flow towards Truid.

 &nbsp; &nbsp; *C-2:* Return authorization URL

-&nbsp; &nbsp; *O-3:* The app is requesting access from TruID.
-This request is opening the TruID App which is used for authenticating the user.
+&nbsp; &nbsp; *O-3:* The app is requesting access from Truid.
+This request is opening the Truid App which is used for authenticating the user.

-&nbsp; &nbsp; *O-4:* The TruID App is redirecting back to the app with a code that can be used to get an access token
+&nbsp; &nbsp; *O-4:* The Truid App is redirecting back to the app with a code that can be used to get an access token

 &nbsp; &nbsp; *C-5:* The app is completing the flow by sending the code to the backend

-&nbsp; &nbsp; *O-6:* The backend is using the code to get an access token from TruID
+&nbsp; &nbsp; *O-6:* The backend is using the code to get an access token from Truid

-&nbsp; &nbsp; *O-7:* The TruID API is returning an access token
+&nbsp; &nbsp; *O-7:* The Truid API is returning an access token

 &nbsp; &nbsp; *C-8:* The backend is returning a response to the app, confirming that the flow is complete

-&nbsp; &nbsp; *O-9:* The backend uses the access token to fetch data from the TruID API
+&nbsp; &nbsp; *O-9:* The backend uses the access token to fetch data from the Truid API

-&nbsp; &nbsp; *O-10:* The TruID API returns data about the user
+&nbsp; &nbsp; *O-10:* The Truid API returns data about the user

 ## Integrarion

-This section describes the steps needed to integrate a service with TruID.
+This section describes the steps needed to integrate a service with Truid.

-### 1. Configure Service in TruID
+### 1. Configure Service in Truid

-Currently the process of configuring a service in TruID requires contacting the TruID support and ask for a service to be registered.
+Currently the process of configuring a service in Truid requires contacting the Truid support and ask for a service to be registered.
 Eventually this process will be replaced with a self service UI.

 The information needed to configure the service is:
 - Service Name